thanhqtran/tohoku_bootcamp/spring2024/timeseries_r/readme.md

 Previously graduated from School of Business, George Washington University, USA.<br>
 Previously worked in Washington DC for nearly three years. <br>
 Currently a 3rd-year PhD candidate in Tohoku University.<br>
-Two master's degrees: Master of Management (USA), and Master of Economics (Japan)
+Two master's degrees: Master of Management, Real Estate Evaluation (USA), and Master of Economics (Japan)